-Guaymas (aka Guaymas de Zaragoza) is a port city located in the Sonora state (northwestern Mexico), at around 115 km (70 ml) south of Hermosillo (the state's capital) and approx 390 km (240 ml) from the USA border.
-Guaymas is the state's principal (mostly cargo) port in the Gulf of California (aka Sea of Cortez).
-Cruise ships dock at Guaymas as port to San Carlos and its beautiful beaches.
+Guaymas (aka Guaymas de Zaragoza) is a port city located in the Sonora state (northwestern Mexico).
+The city is located approx 115 km (70 ml) south of Hermosillo (state's capital) and approx 390 km (240 ml) from the USA border.
+As cruise port, Guaymas is the gateway to its beachfront resort destrict San Carlos Nuevo Guaymas.

 - San Carlos (Nuevo Guaymas) has population of around 7,000.
 This resort city features a huge number of resorts, hotels and vacation rentals, plenty of RV parks and stores, many Canadians and Americans (also living here during winter months), plenty of outdoor activities (sea fishing, scuba diving, sea kayaking, etc), around 120 km (75 ml) of beaches.

 San Carlos is among the best Mexican travel vacation destinations from the USA, at about a 6-hour drive distance from the border along Mexico's Highway 15 route.
 However, driving tourists from the US must obtain an FMM tourist card (available at the border's crossing points).
 If foreigners travel to San Carlos by private vehicles, they are not required to have car permits.